 As mentioned above, by doing a store clustering exercise, you are able to group your stores around a variety of different characteristics.

 That said, there are two distinct ways of clustering your stores.
-On the one hand, there is your store-cased clustering strategy.
+On the one hand, there is your store-based clustering strategy.
 And on the other hand, there is your category-based clustering strategy.

 Which you choose does depends largely on your overall retail strategy.
 That is to say that while each strategy has it’s own positives and negatives, neither is absolutely wrong.
 As noted previously, it’s crucial you decide on at least one of them before opening a new store.